Eight Limbs of Yoga

 This final stage is also called ecstasy… It is about really dropping away and being gone, where a real deep connection is felt with all living things.
 You can say the meditator merges with the point of focus and transcends the Self-altogether.

-This may sound a bit hippy-dippy or even a little scary, however if you stop to pause and reflect what is it that you are searching for in life?
-Words such as peace, joy and freedom spring to mind.
-This final stage in a sense is returning to what and who we naturally are, that which is limitless, boundless and eternal.
+This may sound a bit hippy-dippy or even a little scary, however, if you stop to pause and reflect what is it that you are searching for in life?
+Words such as peace, joy, and freedom spring to mind.
+This final stage in a sense is returning to what and who we naturally are, that which is limitless, boundless, and eternal.
 This final stage of samādhi or enlightenment is not something that can be bought or captured, it can only be experienced.

-Sanskrit is a historical Indo-Aryan language, primary language of Hinduism, and literary and scholarly language in Buddhism and Jainism.
+Sanskrit is a historical Indo-Aryan language, the primary language of Hinduism, and literary and scholarly language in Buddhism and Jainism.

 The Yoga Sūtras of Patañjali is 196 Indian sūtras (threads or aphorisms) that constitute the foundational text of Raja Yoga (also known as Yoga for the mind).